-This ATBD describes the algorithm used to compute LAI, FAPAR and FVC, from SENTINEL2 top of canopy reflectance data that will be implemented in the SENTINEL2 Toolbox.
 If the principles of the algorithm will be kept unchanged, it is likely that updates of the coefficients will be made when issues will be identified, data on actual models of uncertainties refined (including residual atmospheric effects).
 It is therefore important to keep the algorithm easy to upgrade.
 Refinement could be also made with actual SENTINEL2 top of canopy reflectance, allowing to filter the training data base so that only the simulated cases too different from the observed ones would be eliminated.
 This should result in better training and performances.

-The proposed algorithm is based on specific radiative transfer models associated with strong assumptions, particularly regarding canopy architecture (turbid medium model).
+The proposed algorithm is based on 1D radiative transfer models associated with strong assumptions, particularly regarding canopy architecture (turbid medium model).
 All the variables derived from such algorithms should be seen as effective, i.e. the variables that would correspond to the measured satellite signal reflected by a canopy verifying all the assumptions made through the radiative transfer models.
 Depending on the variable, this may lead to differences with ground values that may be accessed from field measurements.
-Further, the algorithm is 'generic', i.e. it should apply to any type of vegetation with reasonable performances.
+Furthermore, the algorithm is 'generic', i.e. it should apply to any type of vegetation with reasonable performances.
 However, to better match the specificities of given canopies, either simple correction could be calibrated, or more specific algorithm could be developed.
+Results have also shown that despite a lower accuracy, especially for high LAI, a better consistency is found between 3bands neural network estimates than 8 bands.
+Ensemble approaches could be further considered to get more stable estimates.
+Anyway, when considering temporal series, it is highly recommended to consider compositing and gap filling techniques to improve the consistency of the temporal series.

+Two neural networks per sensor were designed by considering either the 10m resolution bands (green, red, near infrared) or the 20m resolution (8 bands).
+When considering heterogeneous areas, we highly recommend to keep the spatial resolution unchanged and use the 3 band neural networks to avoid resampling applied to the 20m bands that may induce artefacts on LAI images showing some 20x20m2 patches.
 One strong assumption embedded in any single pixel retrieval algorithm as this one, is that the pixel targeted belongs to a landscape patch presenting enough homogeneity (at the pixel scale) preventing unexpected loss or gain of radiation fluxes.
 Therefore, it can be applied for larger resolution than 20m.
 For forests with large crowns, or any pixel showing strong heterogeneity such as pixels at the intersection between two different vegetation patches, results may be uncertain.
 This extends also to pixels where the neighbouring ones are very different.
-Specific algorithms should be developed to detect such situations and possibly propose alternative retrieval methods.
+We proposed an algorithm allowing to qualify these heterogeneous pixels and a flag has been added to indicate them.